HomeContactBlogAbout usLinks

 P-51D-20-NA Mustang G-SIJJ 44-72035 Jumpin Jacques

-This P-51D Mustang was built at North America's Inglewood facility in California, and carried out a ferry flight across mainland USA to Newark, New Jersey, where she was shipped by Boat on January 24th 1945 for operation with the 15th Air Force based in Italy.
-She was operated by this unit for the last few months of the War and carried out escort and ground attack sweeps over Germany, Austria and Czechoslovakia.
+This P-51D Mustang was built at North America's Inglewood facility in California and carried out a ferry flight across mainland USA to Newark, New Jersey, where she was shipped by boat on January 24th 1945 for operation with the 15th Air Force based in Italy.
+She was operated by this unit for the last few months of the war and carried out escort and ground attack sweeps over Germany, Austria and Czechoslovakia.

-On her return to the USA she was eventually overhauled and assigned to the Air National Guard based at Tulsa in January 1948.
+On her return to the USA she was eventually overhauled and assigned to The Air National Guard based at Tulsa in January 1948.

-In October 1956 the Aircraft was placed in storage and a few months later sold to Whiteman Enterprises, who she remained with for the next 24 years.
+In October 1956 the aircraft was placed in storage and a few months later sold to Whiteman Enterprises, who she remained with for the next 24 years.

-Over the years she changed hands several more times before joining the Hangar 11 Collection at North Weald in Essex.
+Over the years she changed hands several more times before joining The Hangar 11 Collection at North Weald in Essex.

 For a more comprehensive history click here